There is no architect

 Outlive the newest stars.

-We are busy working to bring Ralph Waldo Emerson's "The House" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Ralph Waldo Emerson's "The House" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The House" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.